felix-wang-0307/git450/README.md

     user1 auth_result MEMBER
     ```

 ### TCP/UDP Socket Classes
 To simplify the socket programming, I implemented two classes, `TCPSocket` and `UDPSocket`, which encapsulate the socket programming details.
 The prototypes of the classes are as follows:

+## Future Work
+1. Apply multi-threading to the server to handle multiple clients simultaneously (current version is single-threaded, and a second client must wait for the first client to finish).

 ## Acknowledgement
 Thanks to Professor [Ali Zahid](https://viterbi.usc.edu/directory/faculty/Zahid/Ali) and TAs for the guidance and support in EE450.